fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

                     <li>To access an environment variable corresponding to an input in a Docker container action, you must pass the input using the args keyword in the action metadata file.
 This ensures that the input is correctly passed to the Docker container environment <a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#example-specifying-inputs">[action metadata syntax]</a></li>
                     <li>The URL for the GitHub Container Registry is ghcr.io. <a href="https://docs.github.com/en/actions/publishing-packages/publishing-docker-images#publishing-images-to-github-packages">[gh container registry]</a></li>
                     <li>Running jobs in a container: Use jobs.JOB_ID.container to create a container to run any steps in a job that don't already specify a container. <a href="https://docs.github.com/en/actions/writing-workflows/choosing-where-your-workflow-runs/running-jobs-in-a-container">[run in a container]</a></li>
-                    <li>Use contaiber has as advantage easy access to actual or simulated external dependencies <a href="https://docs.github.com/en/actions/using-containerized-services/about-service-containers">[service container]</a></li>
+                    <li>Use container has as advantage easy access to actual or simulated external dependencies <a href="https://docs.github.com/en/actions/using-containerized-services/about-service-containers">[service container]</a></li>
                     <li>Verify the environment variables passed to your Docker container action: use the env command within the Docker container action to display the environment variables <a hre="https://docs.docker.com/engine/reference/builder/#environment-replacement">[env replacement]</a></li>
                 </ul>
             </li>